 3. India has the highest number of universities in the world

-With an estimated 4,004 universities, India does not only have the highest number of universities in the world, but beats the next country on the list, USA with almost 700 universities.
+With an estimated 4,004 universities, India not only has the highest number of universities in the world but beats the next country on the list, the USA with almost 700 universities.

 SEE ALSO: 25 Things You Did Not Know About Studying In the US!